zipkinlab/Ayebare_etal_2023_ProcB/README.md

 All the datasets are in .csv format and .Rdata format (i.e., output from R programing software).

 -----------------------------------------
-# General description: Code/Software
+# General description: Code
 --------------------------------------------

-Software code for running a hierarchical community distance sampling model (i.e., 63species), extension of the a hierarchical community distance sampling model  (i.e., warblers (5 species)- Cisticolidae), niche overlap indices and null model distributions is available at Zenodo.
+Code for running a hierarchical community distance sampling model (i.e., 63species), extension of the a hierarchical community distance sampling model  (i.e., warblers (5 species)- Cisticolidae), niche overlap indices and null model distributions is available in folders Code_*.

 Parameters for our hierarchical community distance sampling models were estimated using a Bayesian approach with the programs R (R Core Team 2020) and JAGS (Plummer 2003) using the jagsUI package (Kellner 2021).